ProfessionalCSharp/ProfessionalCSharp7/ADONET/Readme.md

-# Readme - Code Samples for Chapter 29, ADO.NET
+# Readme - Code Samples for Chapter 27, ADO.NET and Transactions

 This chapter contains these samples: